ItziModel/itzi/README.md

 # Description
 This module is aimed at modelling floodplain inundations using simplified shallow water equations.
 It implements the q-centered numerical scheme described in:

+De Almeida, G. a M. et al., 2012.
-G. A. M. de Almeida, P. Bates, J. E. Freer, and M. Souvignet "Improving the stability of a simple formulation of the shallow water equations for 2-D flood modeling", 2012 Water Resour.
-Res., 48, W05528, doi:10.1029/2011WR011570
+Improving the stability of a simple formulation of the shallow water equations for 2-D flood modeling.
+Water Resources Research, 48(5), pp.1–14.

+De Almeida, G. a M. & Bates, P., 2013.
+Applicability of the local inertial approximation of the shallow water equations to flood modeling.
+Water Resources Research, 49(8), pp.4833–4844.

+As well as the simple routing method explained in:
+Sampson, C.C. et al., 2013.
+An automated routing methodology to enable direct rainfall in high resolution shallow water models.
+Hydrological Processes, 27(3), pp.467–476.

 It outputs space-time raster datasets of:
   - water depth